10 Haunted Places In Rajasthan Guide For 2025

 Sudhabay

-Sudhabay, located on the Pushkar bypass in Rajasthan is not really a haunted place.
-But if you come here on a specific day in the year, this place is surely going to give you nightmares.
-A ‘Ghost Fair’ is held here, every year, when people from different parts of the state come to get rid of the evil spirits that have possessed them.
-It is believed that the evil spirits will spare you if you take a bath in the holy well.
+Sudhabay, located on the Pushkar bypass in Rajasthan, is not a haunted place.
+But if you come here on a specific day in the year, this place will surely give you nightmares.
+A ‘Ghost Fair’ is held here every year, when people from different parts of the state come to get rid of the evil spirits that have possessed them.
+You can also witness unusual rituals, like mass exorcism, which will give you chills.
+Additionally, it is believed that evil spirits will spare you if you bathe in the holy well.

 9. Jal Mahal: Abandoned Building